Art On The Block.

 The Block’s latest project intrigues me too.
 After doing some research, I found that the Oslo Hotel itself also has a dream-like history.
 It was built by an unknown architect in 1859.
 Its Grey Street location (38E Grey St, St Kilda, VIC 3182) was a highly prestigious Melbourne hangout, before it later became to be known at the red-light district.
 The Block renovation is set to be spectacular, because it is the largest renovation ever to be tackled by their contestants.
 I’m excited to see how my photographic unicorn dreamscape fits in with Jesse and Mel’s renovation at the site.

 Other than turning dilapidated buildings into new developments on reality television, The Block are doing something else with the art that is exciting.
-I’m selling the Unicorn artwork on their online art gallery, The Block Shop.
+I’m selling the Unicorn artwork directly from my Artist shop here and in their online art gallery, The Block Shop.
 Whereas many of my peers and colleagues are losing heart because the traditional commercial galleries are doing it tough, I am looking forward to a new audience who will be seeing my work for the first time on The Block Shop.
 There are still some prints left in the limited edition run of ‘Unicorns Are Real’ chosen by Jesse and Mel.
-The full range of my fine artworks is available for purchase at Art Lovers Gallery.
-Check them out x
+The full range of my fine artworks is available for purchase directly from the Artist here.
+Check it out x